cchinthapatla/mobile-automation/README.md

  Prerequisites:

-•	Java should be installed and path should be in environment variables
+•	Java should be installed and path should be in environment variables.

+•	Android sdk should be installed and path should be in environmental variables.

+•	tools and platform tools path should be added to environmental variables path.

+•	Appium server should be installed properly.

-•	Maven  should be installed path should be in environment variables
+•	Maven should be installed path should be in environment variables.

-•	TestNG should be installed in execution IDE (Eclipse is suggestible)
+•	TestNG should be installed in execution IDE (Eclipse is suggestible).

-•	Import the framework to available IDE (Eclipse is suggestible)
+•	Import the framework to available IDE (Eclipse is suggestible).

 Below are the steps to setup project properties: